niall-anthony-mcnulty/niall-anthony-mcnulty.github.io/_posts/2016-03-20-markdown-syntax.md

 layout: post
 title:  "Getting set up on Jupyter Notebook & Python"
 date:   2020-05-15
-excerpt: <blockquote class="embedly-card"><h4><a href="https://medium.com/swlh/jupyter-notebook-getting-started-e817c75b2b8c">How do I Start Writing Code??
-Getting Set up on Jupyter Notebook</a></h4><p>Hello everybody!
-I hope you are all happy and healthy.
-If you have found yourself reading this article, it is probably for one of two reasons.
-You want to learn how to write Python but just don't know how to get started.</p></blockquote>
-<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>
+excerpt: "Been wanting to learn Python but don't know how to get set up?
+This blog piece will walk you through setting up Jupyter Notebook and Python on either Mac or PC.
+Let your Python adventure begin now!"
 tag:
 - markdown
 - syntax